K9MD use specifically trained dogs for the early non-invasive detection of cancer and other diseases.Nationwide

-K9 MEDICAL DETECTION NEW ZEALAND is a registered charitable trust with the aim of improving the health of all New Zealanders by using specifically trained dogs to detect cancer and other diseases, assist individuals with a life-threatening medical condition and detect infectious diseases anywhere within New Zealand.
+K9 MEDICAL DETECTION NEW ZEALAND is a registered charitable trust with the aim of improving the health of all New Zealanders by using specifically trained dogs working in a controlled clinical environment to assist in the early detection of cancer and other diseases.
 To find out more go to: www.k9md.org.nz

 Other page links

-Thank you so much for your kind donation.
-It's very much appreciated.
+Dianne, thank you so very much for your kind donation.
+We are very grateful.